Wyshynski's Weekly Reader: Brian Boyle's tearful triumph

 Hello, and welcome to the Weekly Reader, which will run every Friday and collect news and views from around the hockey world on the week's biggest stories.
 Seen something worth highlighting here?
 Hit me at greg.wyshynski@espn.com, or do the same if you have suggestions for the column going forward.
 Enjoy!

-Playing against the Edmonton Oilers at home on Thursday night, the veteran forward crashed the crease and took advantage of a fumbled puck by Oilers goalie Cam Talbot to put the rebound behind him and give the New Jersey Devils an early lead.
-It was the type of blue-collar goal that -- along with winning faceoffs and facial hair that would make Inigo Montoya envious -- has defined Boyle's 11-year career, and a play that he has converted on countless occasions.
+Playing against the Edmonton Oilers at home on Thursday night, the veteran forward crashed the crease and took advantage of a fumbled puck by goalie Cam Talbot, putting the rebound in the net to give the New Jersey Devils an early lead.
+It was the type of blue-collar goal that -- along with winning faceoffs and growing facial hair that would make Inigo Montoya envious -- has defined Boyle's 11-year career.

 Except this time, Boyle openly wept after scoring.

 "I've never cried after a goal before.
-Usually, I can keep it in check," said Boyle.
+Usually, I can keep it in check," Boyle said.
 "These guys -- my wife, my kids, my parents, my siblings -- they've been through a lot."

 His comportment was overcome by catharsis.
-It was the first goal of the season for Boyle, who returned to action on Nov.
-1 after being diagnosed with chronic myeloid leukemia (CML), a rare but treatable form of cancer that affects the bone marrow, during the preseason.
-Hopes were high that he could play this season -- winger Jason Blake got the same diagnosis in 2007, and then played a full season with the Toronto Maple Leafs -- but the toll on Boyle hasn't just been medical.
+It was the first goal of the season for Boyle, who returned on Nov.
+1 after being diagnosed in the preseason with chronic myeloid leukemia (CML), a rare but treatable form of cancer that affects the bone marrow.
+Hopes were high that he could play this season -- winger Jason Blake got the same diagnosis in 2007 and then played a full season with the Toronto Maple Leafs -- but the toll on Boyle hasn't only been physical.

-"After you see what he went through, [you realize that] it's not just a physical thing -- it's a mental thing that he went through," said Devils coach John Hynes.
+"After you see what he went through, [you realize that] it's not just a physical thing -- it's a mental thing that he went through," Devils head coach John Hynes said.
 "It's energy-draining."

-Boyle, 32, is a husband and a father, with two children under age 3.
-Boyle is also one of 13 siblings from a large Irish-Catholic family that hails from the Boston suburbs.
+Boyle, 32, is a husband and a father of two children under age 3.
+He is also one of 13 siblings from a large Irish-Catholic family that hails from the Boston suburbs.
 He's had many long nights with his loved ones since his diagnosis.
 It's been taxing.
 Hence, when he scored, he felt an uncontainable rush of emotions.

 "A lot of things went through my head in such a short amount of time.
 I was thinking about my family.
 How huge they've been, letting me continue to play and ... the stuff that's going on behind the scenes," he said.
 "I can usually separate it.
 But it was a wave of a number of different things.
 My wife's been through the wringer here.
 She's had a lot more to deal with than I'd say I have.
 I'm not here tonight if it's not for her and my family."

-But he was there, doing what Brian Boyle has done throughout his NHL career: whatever is necessary to help his team win, and then energizing the entire building with that effort.
-He gives his all to his teammates, and in this instance, he's honored that the Devils -- with whom he signed a two-year, $5.5 million deal last summer -- have given him so much back.
+But he was there, doing what he has done throughout his NHL career: whatever is necessary to help his team win, energizing the entire building with that effort.
+Boyle gives his all to his teammates, and in this instance, he's honored that the Devils -- with whom he signed a two-year, $5.5 million deal over the summer -- have given him back so much.

 "It was emotional, but these guys have been here through the whole thing with me.
 They've answered all the questions about it.
-They're [borne] some of the brunt of it as well.
-They're had my back," he said.
+They've [borne] some of the brunt of it as well.
+They've had my back," he said.
 "They've welcomed me here.
 I'm a new guy, and it's been an unfortunate circumstance, but they've supported me."

-In that moment against the Oilers, through the elation and the tears, Brian Boyle found something that he has fought two months to feel again: an emotional release, and a sense of normalcy.
+In that moment against the Oilers, through the elation and the tears, Brian Boyle found what he'd wanted to feel for two months: an emotional release and a sense of normalcy.

 "I'm able to play hockey," Boyle told ESPN.com.
 "Things are good, and they're getting better."